regregex/OS126/README.md

   \[&lt;*address*&gt;\]\[`,`\] \[`;`\]\[&lt;*arguments*&gt;\]
   which do both of the above
 - `*FX 5,n` flashes the keyboard LEDs while waiting for the printer
-- 28 + 1 bytes free
+- 350 + 1 bytes free

-The rest of this document describes vanilla OS 1.26.
+The rest of this document describes vanilla OS 1.26 / NOSP.

 Build requirements: OS 1.26
 ---------------------------